MELDProject/meld_graph/README.md

 ```
 This will automatically detect using the fold name if an ensemble is present of if a single fold model should be evaluated.

-TODO what about bootstrapping?

-OLD below:

-To compare final performance of ensemble models, update the model paths in `ensemble.py` script and run
+To compare final performance of models, update the model paths in `compare_models.py` script and run
 ```
-python ensemble.py
+python compare_models.py
 ```
-This will produce a table of ensembled results on the model and a bootstrapped ensemble model for statsitics.
+This will produce a table of ensembled results on the model.
 The data tables and figures can be found in data/ and imgs/ inside the experiment folder.

 ## Contributing
 If you'd like to contribute to this code base, have a look at our [contribution guide](CONTRIBUTING.md)